nystudio107/craft-seomatic/README.md

     // Should sitemaps be regenerated automatically?
     'regenerateSitemapsAutomatically' => true,

+    // Should SEOmatic add to the http response headers?
+    'headersEnabled' => true,

     // The server environment, either `live`, `staging`, or `local` 'environment' => 'live',

     // Should SEOmatic display the SEO Preview sidebar?
     'displayPreviewSidebar' => true,

+    // The social media platforms that should be displayed in the SEO Preview sidebar 'sidebarDisplayPreviewTypes' => [
+        'google',
+        'twitter',
+        'facebook'
+    ],

     // Should SEOmatic display the SEO Analysis sidebar?
     'displayAnalysisSidebar' => true,

     // If `devMode` is on, prefix the <title> with this string 'devModeTitlePrefix' => '&#x1f6a7; ',

+     //  Prefix the Control Panel <title> with this string 'cpTitlePrefix' => '&#x2699; ',

+    // If `devMode` is on, prefix the Control Panel <title> with this string 'devModeCpTitlePrefix' => '&#x1f6a7;&#x2699; ',

     // The separator character to use for the `<title>` tag 'separatorChar' => '|',